intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 ### on-the-fly baseline

-- **NN_baseline proprocess.py** 🠊 Create the appropriate .pickle files per examined input .pickle (batch) where each instance corresponds to one dictionary structure (dictA):
+- **NN_baseline proprocess.py** 🠊 this script creates the appropriate .pickle files per examined input .pickle (batch) where each instance corresponds to one dictionary structure (dictA):
 * dictA: keys -> instanceX (e.g. 'instance0'), value: another dictionary structure (dictX)
 * dictX: keys -> investigated labels (top100 labels e.g. 'Flexural Strength'), value: a list with i) the Manhattan distance (~1.5GB) or ii) the corresponding cosine similarity (~2.3 GB) from the bioBERT embedding of each instance's sentence and the specific label (length of list is equal to  **p** which depends on sentence's length)

+- **NN_summary.py** 🠊 given the path with the .pickles created by the above script, we concatenate the necessary information (decisions, best 3 scores) into a common .pickle per different distance function for the whole examined test set.
+The 'best 3 scores' values are not exploited further into this work

+- **NN_bioBERT_evaluate** 🠊 given the two summarization files from the above script into one folder, it computes the Coverage and 1-error metrics, as well as plots and provided some information about the achieved rankings

 ## Process: